pycontribs/ruyaml/README.rst

   parent container, like comments).
 - RoundTrip preservation of flow style sequences ( 'a: b, c, d') (based on request and test by Anthony Sottile)
+- adding/replacing of comments on block style sequences and mappings with smart column positioning

 Round trip including comments
 =============================